-Resource management aims to improve communication and accessibility of information with the goal of enhancing internal and external communication in the areas of administration and legislation.
+Resource management aims to improve internal and external communication in the areas of administration and legislation.
 The Division office staff is responsible for the accounting, budgeting, human resources, rules and regulation, planning, consumer complaint response, and information technology functions.
-The Division of Credit Unions provides timely and accurate services to Division employees, credit union management and members, other state agencies, Legislators, and the public.
+The Division of Credit Unions provides timely and accurate services to Division employees, credit union management and members, other state agencies, legislators, and the public.